masoniis/b/readme.md

 #### Graphics stuff

 1. "Vertex pulling."
 Each group of 6 vertices that make up a face share a single 32 bit float in a GPU buffer.
+This required cool GPU stuff and packing/unpacking face data in shaders.
-2. Global illumination via the "Sun" with directional lighting, and a shadow pass that adds (somewhat scuffed) shadows
+2. Global illumination via the "Sun" with directional lighting, and a shadow pass that adds (somewhat scuffed) shadows using shadow mapping.
 3. Approximate ambient occlusion based on nearby voxels to a vertex.
+Provides some depth to the world.
 4. Full transparency support via a separate render pass.
 5. Custom UI implementation (with `taffy` for computing flexbox layouts and `glyphon` for text heavylifting)
 6. Custom fog and sky shaders that define the sky and horizon blending with sun/moon.